shelleyolivia/learn-tutorials/solana/gaming-on-solana.md

  }
 ```

 **prepPayForFilesTxn:** It is used to calculate the fees for the files which need to be uploaded to arweave.
-It is mentioned in the arweave documentation that you need Tokens to upload onto the arweave platform but none of the creators faced any such issue yet.
+It is mentioned in the arweave documentation that you need Tokens to upload onto the arweave platform.
+There are a few storage types which can be used to upload the images and metadata.
+Two of the most common while working with Metaplex and Arweave are
+1. "arweave-sol" : Uploads to arweave but only accepts payment in SOL and only works in mainnet.
+2. "arweave" : Uploads to arweave via Metaplex Google Cloud function.
+Best to be used in devnet and mainnet.

 **findProgramAddress:** It is to find the account address based on the program id and seed provided.
 It is a deterministic function, hence it will always provide the address for the same seed and same program id.